Social Media & Post Truth

 As an ex-career civil servant I am not surprised at the way news is manipulated to make it more palatable.
 I am surprised that seeking the truth behind any news-story is made increasingly difficult by social media providers.
 Further, that social media sources not only seek to reinforce views compatible with those already held, but that any truthful or unbiased reports may be suppressed.

-I read the remark recently that if what you are looking for is not on page 1 then forget it.
+I read the remark recently that if what you are looking for is not on the first page then forget it.
 There was time when this statement could have been valid but now search terms must be carefully selected.
 Commercial interests are willing to pay for a product placement in a social media search engine.
 I realised the commercial implications of this while researching for essentially non commercial articles to include in my post In vino veritas.
 This makes internet research much more difficult in terms of formatting a search requirement.

 I was also aware that the internet allows a safe space to be created, especially in the form of ‘closed groups’.
 I wasn’t aware of the extent to which social media providers manipulate what is seen, enabling those of a particular opinion to create an even safer space, however naive, antagonistic, unworldly — or whatever word you may choose to call it — that safe space is.